 Individuals face an increasing variety of financial risks which might not be covered by public funding.
 Private individual insurance products therefore play an essential role in protection against social and financial risks.
 According to the statistics, individual insurance market achieved a significant growth, consumer awareness of where to get health insurance has been raising in recent years.
 Considering the rise of consumer awareness in this area, individual insurance market will be grown in future years.

 Cyber insurance is still a relatively new product on the Irish market however it has become more popular in recent times and a number of insurers are now offering new cyber products in Ireland as a result.
+It has become a board issue in anticipation of the introduction of GDPR on 25 May 2018 and following a number of high profile cyber-attacks in recent years.
 It is expected that cyber will be a growth area in Ireland in the coming years.

 In our view, the market leaders over the next five years will be those insurance companies that branch away from the traditional insurance business model towards a more technology-friendly operating model.
 In today’s digital economy, consumers want instant access to relevant and simplified information and this extends to complex insurance products.
 Embracing the benefits that technological advances can offer to the design and distribution of innovative insurance products will enable progressive companies to meet the needs and expectations of consumers in a more effective and efficient manner.